How to use AI in Sign Design – An in-depth guide

 Generate concept ideas to see your preferred signage style

 Let’s say for example you own a small group of bars or restaurants and you’ve just taken on a new site.
-It’s in East London, so the vibe there is quite specific and perhaps your normal branding needs adjusting to be appealing to the target maket in that area.
+It’s in East London, so the vibe there is quite specific and perhaps your normal branding needs adjusting to be appealing to the target market in that area.
 You can input prompts into Generate AI such as ChatGPT or Midjourney.
-With the examples belkow, we went through an iterative process whereby we wanted to see how a venue in London would look if it was called Nighthawks.
+With the examples below, we went through an iterative process whereby we wanted to see how a venue in London would look if it was called Nighthawks.
 We wanted to see how the facade might look in a weathered hand-painted finish, and then how it would appear if we used a different mix of neon and fairground lights on the front.

 This is brilliant at helping you rule out – or rule in – certain types of lighting.
 We find that customers often end up being surprised at what they end up ruling in.